tl-lucasestevam/dt-money/readme.md

 - [x] Add new transaction with title, value, type and category
 - [x] List all transactions
 - [x] Summary with income, outcome and total of transactions
-- [x] Change total card background to green if transactions is positive or to red if transactions is negative
+- [x] Change total card background to green if sum of transactions is positive or to red if sum of transactions is negative

 ## 🛠 Technologies Used